devlooped/chromium/readme.md

 mechanism to conditionally reference specific packages depending on the current runtime platform or library target's `RuntimeIdentifier(s)`, a metapackage is not practical since it would cause a restore of *all* platforms, which only bloats download and install size unnecessarily.
-If you know what platforms your app will run on, you can simply reference the relevant ones manually by adding package references to `chromium.[RID]` as necessary:
+If you know what platforms your app will run on, you can reference the relevant ones manually by adding package references to `chromium.[RID]` as necessary:

 [![Linux-x64](https://img.shields.io/nuget/v/chromium.linux-x64.svg?label=chromium.linux-x64&color=royalblue)](https://www.nuget.org/packages/chromium.linux-x64)